2024 Legends & Lanterns T-Shirt

 ICHABOD CRANE: In 1820, author Washington Irving published what would become the quintessential classic American ghost story: The Legend of Sleepy Hollow.
 The tale follows the supernatural misfortunes of ill-fated Ichabod Crane, the quiet hamlet’s new schoolmaster.
 Along the way, the eternally nervous and devoutly superstitious Crane makes the acquaintance of a colorful cast of characters, including the charming Katrina van Tassel and the gruff town bully Brom Bones.
 Late one Halloween night, while riding home from a party through the Western Wood, Ichabod has his worst fears confront him as he encounters Sleepy Hollow’s most famous undead resident: the terrifying Headless Horseman.
 The next morning, the schoolmaster’s hat was discovered in the woods alongside a smashed pumpkin.
 Ichabod Crane was never seen in Sleepy Hollow again.
 Did he escape to another village?
 Or did he become a victim of the Headless Horseman?

 THE WICKED STEPSISTERS: Vain and outrageous, these two selfish sisters know no bounds to the torment they thrust upon the stepsibling they mockingly call “Cinderella” (a cruel nickname they give her in reference to the fact that she is constantly covered in soot and cinders from sweeping out the fireplace).
 In 1697, French author Charles Perrault first published his fairy tale Cendrillion which took a more light-hearted approach to the story (and ended with the stepsisters being forgiven and each being married to a wealthy man).
 One hundred-fifteen years later in 1812, the Brothers Grimm took their characteristically dark approach when they retold the story under the German title Aschenputtel.
 The garish sisters meet a more gruesome fate when they attempt to fool the Prince.
 In order to squeeze their large feet into the heroine’s famous slipper (which in the Grimm version is golden, not glass) they cut off their toes and heels.
-Unsuccessful in their attempt, these haughty damsels then crash the royal wedding in order to win favor from their stepsister-turned-future-queen, yet while there, they are blinded when a flock of magical birds peck out their eyes.
+Unsuccessful in their attempt, these haughty damsels then crash the royal wedding in order to win favor from their stepsister-turned-future-queen, yet while there, they are blinded when a flock of magical birds pecks out their eyes.

 MARTIAN INVADERS: Forget about Area 51, Saint Charles is the new hotspot for extraterrestrial encounters.
 Having beamed down from outer space, hijinks are bound to ensue as these two inquisitive visitors from the Red Planet commence their mission to search for intelligent life.
 These alien ambassadors will probe and observe the curious behaviors of Earthlings in order to bring back their findings (and perhaps a specimen or two) to their home planet.
 But fear not, these intergalactic delegates come in peace…or do they?
 Inspired by the quirky alien villains that antagonized heroes in dozens of science fiction B-movies of the 1950s, these beings pay a retro homage to the cult classics spurred by the midcentury space race.

 LIZZIE BORDEN (1860-1927): Did she or didn’t she?
 Acquitted for the infamous 1892 axe murders of her father and stepmother in Fall River, Massachusetts, Lizzie never quite convinced history of her innocence.
 The sensationalized dramatics of the courtroom led Lizzie to become an overnight celebrity, and for the trial to dominate conversation around the country.
 After the trial, Borden decided to remain in Fall River (though she was greatly ostracized by the community).
 The story of Lizzie Borden was immortalized in a famous school rhyme.
-The exact identity of who crafted the poem is unknown, but some folklore points to the author as being renowned nursery rhyme personality, Mother Goose.
+The exact identity of who crafted the poem is unknown, but some folklore points to the author as being a renowned nursery rhyme personality, Mother Goose.

 GINGERBREAD WITCH: As one of the most nefarious villains from the fairy tales of the Brothers Grimm, this old crone has been teaching children not to take candy from strangers since 1812.
 When German siblings Hansel and Gretel are left in the woods by their father and stepmother, they are entranced by a house made entirely of gingerbread and sweets.
 They are tricked into entering the sugary abode by a witch who in turn forces Gretel to be a servant and locks Hansel in a cage (fattening him up to make a meal out of him).
 When Gretel pushes the witch into an oven, the children are able to make their daring escape.